18F/FFD_landuse/README.md

 For more detail, see slides 14 and 15 of the [Decision Making](https://github.com/18F/FFD_landuse/blob/master/usagov_landuse_permits_workshop.pdf) workshop PDF.

+## Addendum
+After the decision making workshop, we were able to get follow up information and interviews with three of our original interviewees, including two Forest Service employees and one guide/outfitter.
+These conversations confirmed that trip planning and reporting, which is tied to both land use management and fee gathering, is an area that is ripe for significant improvement.
+If USA.gov wants to pursue creating a shared permitting or reporting management system, and especially if USA.gov were able to get Forest Service buy-in, Path 2 would be a good option.
+Pursuit of that path would require a fully dedicated, cross-functional team to navigate the complexity of different communications preferences and reporting frameworks.
+Additionally, strong product management skills would be required on the team, to oversee the development of the product while working to expand the service beyond the pilot forest and guide/outfitter users.

 ## Assets
 - [Research Summary](https://github.com/18F/FFD_landuse/blob/master/usagov_landuse_permits_research.pdf)
 - [Decision Making](https://github.com/18F/FFD_landuse/blob/master/usagov_landuse_permits_workshop.pdf)